bensadeh/circumflex/README.md

 </pre>

 ### Moving between top-level posts *(or: How I Stopped Worrying and Learned to Love `less`)*
-One of the most useful features of browsing comment threads is comment folding.
-However, since `less` is a pager, it does not support changing (or collapsing) the text it presents.
+`circumflex` does not support collapsing comments.
+This is because `less` is a pager and does not allow the text it presents to be changed.

-As an alternative, `circumflex` prints every top level comment with the anchor `::`.
-Using `less`'s search functionality, top-level comments can brew navigated by searching for the anchor and typing <kbd>n</kbd> or <kbd>N</kbd> to move forwards or backwards between the posts.
+As an alternative to collapsing comments, `circumflex` prints every top-level comment with the anchor `::`.
+Using `less`'s search functionality, one can move between top-level posts by searching for the anchor and typing <kbd>n</kbd> or <kbd>N</kbd> to move forwards or backwards.

 <pre>
   <kbd>/</kbd>: search